 • How Prepared Is the Attorney?
 Some attorneys “wing it” at hearings.
 I am not one of those lawyers.
 I was taught that trials were won and lost in the library – which was a way of saying that preparation for the hearing was the most crucial part of the case.
 I will have every exhibit prepared, all of my legal research done, every cross-examination question prepared in advance.
 I will also prepare you for the hearing – go over the questions I will ask you and the questions you are likely to endure from the other side.
 If time allows, I will have someone do a “mock cross” of you – grill you aggressively and sarcastically.
 Most witnesses that I have done this with tell me that my mock cross was much worse than the real thing.
 If you think that is the best lawyer for you, please contact me.

 • Does The Lawyer Have a Good Work/Life Balance?
 Some law firms work their lawyers to the bone, demanding that they work nights, weekends and holidays.
 I do not think that is healthy in the long run.
-I am active at my church, the Austin Center for Spiritual Living www.austincsl.org where I currently serve as President of the CORE Council (the board of directors).
+I participate at my church, the Austin Center for Spiritual Living www.austincsl.org where I formerly served as President of the CORE Council (the board of directors).
 I am also an actor, represented by the wonderful people at BLVD Talent. www.blvdtalent.com Through my church and my other activities, I stay in touch with positive, supportive and creative people.